theblackcat102/theblackcat102.github.io/_posts/2025-06-24-what-chess-taught-us-about-programming-with-ai.md

 What people thought would be the end of human chess actually evolved into something more sophisticated.
 Humans and AI became partners, creating a form of chess that reached heights neither could achieve alone.

-## Why This Matters for Software Engineering
+## From Chess to Code: AI-Augmented Software Engineering

 Today, as AI coding tools flood the software engineering landscape, we're hearing eerily familiar narratives: "Software engineers will be obsolete."
 "AI will replace programmers."
 "The end of coding as we know it."